lsst/rtn-045/index.rst

 """"""""""""""""""""""""""""
 The second, third, fourth, and fifth markdown cells should contain a very brief description, a list of core skills, a list of the LSST data products, and a list of the python packages used by the notebook.
 The contents of these four cells will be used to generate a table of notebook metadata in the README.md file for the repository.

-  Note regarding listing package imports - List the packages being taught first (e.g., afwDisplay for a notebook about diaplaying images), and then supporting packages (e.g., lsst.daf.butler for a notebook about displaying images).
+  Note regarding listing package imports - List the packages being taught first (e.g., afwDisplay for a notebook about displaying images), and then supporting packages (e.g., lsst.daf.butler for a notebook about displaying images).
 OK to leave out of this list basic support packages like os, glob, numpy, matplotlib.

 Sixth and Seventh Markdown Cells.
 """""""""""""""""""""""""""""""""
-The sixth and seventh markdown cells should contain the credits and acknowledgements, and inforamtion about where users got to get support.
+The sixth and seventh markdown cells should contain the credits and acknowledgements, and inforamtion about where users go to get support.

 Use of Template Notebook.
 """""""""""""""""""""""""
-Use the template notebook to ensure the same format (and wording, where possible) is used for all notebooks, as this might help us to implement the metadata stetch goal.
+Use the template notebook to ensure the same format (and wording, where possible) is used for all notebooks, as this might help us to implement the metadata stretch goal.

 Section Structure.
 ^^^^^^^^^^^^^^^^^^